Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final/README.md

 ✅Integration with Spring Security for secure userEntity authentication and role-based access control<br/>
 ✅Utilization of Spring Data JPA for interacting with the underlying database<br/>
 ✅Implementation of validation and exception handling for robust error management<br/>
-✅Documentation and testing using Swagger UI and JUnit for maintaining code quality<br/>

 ## 📸 Screenshots